willySajbeni/Sajbeni-Quant-Company/README.md

 ## Sajbeni Quant Company — Official Website

-This is the official website of Sajbeni Quant Company, a personal and professional initiative focused on mathematical innovation for quantitative finance, artificial intelligence, and open-source technology.
+This is the official website of Sajbeni Quant Co., a personal and professional initiative focused on mathematical innovation for quantitative finance, artificial intelligence, and open-source technology.
 ## ✨ Sections

     📈 Quant Projects – Publications and mathematical tools built in Rust.